seanenck/lockbox/README.md

 To get a totp token
 ```
 lb totp show token
-# 'token' must contain an entry with the name of LOCKBOX_TOTP
 ```

 The token can be automatically copied to the clipboard too